johnqh/inscription-trading-api/README.md

 ```
 DATABASE_URL=<url to mysql database>
 API_KEY=<unisat api key>
+EXCHANGE_WALLET=<exchange wallet for holding assets before order fulfillment>
 ```

-Then run `npm run start` to start the server.
+Then run `npm run start` to start the API.
 By default, it runs on port 3000.

+To run order matching, run `ts-node order_matching.ts`.
+It is recommended to run it with a cronjob or some other periodic scheduler.

 ## Routes